revagomes/training/README.md

 In Drupal 8, there are two required files for each module:
 * sitesurvey.info.yml
   * A YAML file that registers your module with Drupal.
+See [this change record to learn about this file](https://drupal.org/node/1935708).
 * sitesurvey.module
   * The module file.
 Note that, in some cases, this file may be empty.